 Resetting Breaker Accurately

 Check that you have followed an accurate testing process.
-Before on the triped breaker push it off state.
+Before on the triped breaker, push it off state.
 Check for any damage signs, burning smells, or any noise if it still has not reset.
 Disconnect connected devices from the circuit to minimize the overloading.
-For proper safety and working some issues needed technical work.
-So contact with electricians
+For proper safety and working, some issues needed technical work.
+So contact electricians

 Short Circuit Checking